Updated: May 6

 The “Pie” below is a visual representation of your current network.
 Fill in names of people that you know in the appropriate “slice.”
 Whenever you are looking to start a new job or project, or are looking for support or advice, your diagram will help you identify, plan and implement your networking approach.

-Download the pie here.
+Download the pie by clicking the button below.